Quantized GAN for Complex Music Generation from Dance Videos: Method

 \section{Method}

-An overview of the architecture of the proposed D2M-GAN is shown in Figure~\ref{fig2:overall}.
-Our approach employs a hierarchical structure with two levels of generative models that are independently trained with a similar pipeline for flexible scalability.
-In each level, the model consists of four components: the motion module, the visual module, the VQ module consisting of a VQ generator with multi-scale discriminators, and the music synthesizer.
-Our hierarchical structure provides the flexibility to balance the generated music quality and computational costs given practical application considerations.
+An overview of the architecture of the proposed D2M-GAN is shown in Fig.~\ref{fig2:overall}.
+Our approach entails a hierarchical structure with two levels of models that are independently trained with a similar pipeline for flexible scalability.
+For each level, the model consists of four modules: the motion module, the visual module, the VQ module consisting of a VQ generator and the multi-scale discriminators, and the music synthesizer.
+Our hierarchical structure amplifies the flexibility to choose between the trade-off of the music quality and computational costs according to practical application scenarios.
+A detailed description of these modules is given below while further architectural details and model-selection-tuning are included in the supplementary.